 Category:

-35. Which of the following is the primary treatment for viral conjunctivitis?
+35. Which of the following is the recommended first-line treatment for non-infectious posterior uveitis associated with systemic autoimmune disease?

 36 / 50